webinstall/webi-installers/dashd/README.md

 For **mainnet**:

 - 100GB Block Storage Volume \
-  (min 40GB as of 2022, plus 4GB/year)
+  - minimum of 40GB (blockchain) + 50GB (indexes) as of 2023
+  - plus 4-8GB per year
 - 8GB RAM \
   (min 4GB RAM + 4GB swap, otherwise it crashes during indexing)
 - 4 vCPUs \
-  (min 2x 2.0GHz vCPUs)
+  (min 2x 2.0GHz vCPUs, higher clock speed is better than more cors)
 - 100 megabit network
-- 4 hours to sync and index in ideal conditions
+- 28-30 hours to sync and index in ideal conditions
+  - minimum of 4 hours to sync
+  - approximately 28 hours to index regardless of sync time

 For **testnet**:

-- 10GB Block Storage Volume \
+- 20GB Block Storage Volume \
-  (min 4GB as of 2022, plus 400MB/year)
+  - min 4GB (blockchain) + 5 GB (indexes) as of 2022
+  - plus 0.5-1GB/year
 - 2GB RAM
 - 1 vCPU
-- 1 hour to sync and index in ideal conditions
+- 4 hours to sync and index in ideal conditions
+  - 1 hour to sync
+  - about 4 hours to index regardless of sync time

 ### How to configure `dash.conf`